 With groups and segments, you can group subscribers together in order to send them more targeted marketing campaigns or automations.
 When you’re sending a campaign, you’re sending it to either a segment, a group or all your active subscribers.
 You can also exclude certain segments or groups so these people won’t receive your campaign.

-You can create the groups and segments beforehand in Subscribers.
+You can create the groups and segments beforehand on the Subscribers page.